ITIF Logo

 Europe has responded to America’s digital leadership with concern, even alarm.
 Many EU policymakers call out U.S. technology “colonization” and call for “digital sovereignty” against (U.S.) “dominant platforms.”
 The French minister for economic affairs went so far as to call U.S. “big tech” companies as an “adversary of the state.”

 The EU now is convinced that it needs to, in the words of EU President Ursula von der Leyen “achieve technological sovereignty in some critical technology areas.”
 Thierry Breton, the EU commissioner for internal market, argues that “European data should be stored and processed in Europe because they belong in Europe.”
-A leaked draft of the proposed EU Digital Services Act is quite clear of the intent: “Asymmetric rules will ensure that smaller emerging competitors are boosted, helping competitiveness, innovation and investment in digital services...”
+And the proposed EU Digital Services Act is quite clear of the intent: “Asymmetric rules will ensure that smaller emerging competitors are boosted, helping competitiveness, innovation and investment in digital services...”

 Listening to these protestations, one might be excused for thinking the EU must be running massive trade deficits with the United States that are hollowing out their economy.
 The reality is completely the opposite.
 In 2019 the EU ran a trade surplus of $130.4 billion with the United States.
 As seen in figure 1, the EU runs significant trade surpluses with the United States on pharmaceuticals and medical devices, motor vehicles and parts, chemicals, electrical goods, and instruments.